5jt/dyalog-cookbook/manuscript/03_structure.md

 ### Convert the WS LetterCount into a single scripted namespace.

-If your own application is already using scripted namespaces then you can skip this, of course.
+If your own application is already using scripted namespaces and/or classes then you can skip this, of course.

 We assume you have downloaded the WS and saved it as `Z:\code\v00\LetterCount`.